swarupmohalik/FFN/README.md

       python3 run_all_categories.py

  ---Default category is - "test"
- ---It evaluates all networks(.onnx files in acaxu directory) for all the properies(all .vnnlib files in acasxu directory) from "test" benchmark category
+ ---It evaluates all networks(.onnx files in test directory) for all the properies(all .vnnlib files in test directory) from "test" benchmark category

  ---After evalauation result is stored in "report_test.txt" (default)